An Adversarial Approach to Identification: Binary choice with fixed effects

 Assumption \ref{a:conditional_stationarity} does not allow for correlation between current covariates and past shocks.
 A sequential exogeneity assumption that allows for such feedback is: \begin{asm} The random variables $(\alpha,V_1,V_2,X_1,X_2)$ satisfy

-\end{asm} This is Assumption 3 in \citet{ChernValHahnNewey2013}, which is less restrictive than the sequential exogeneity assumption in parametric models.\footnote{It does not specify the marginal distribution of the error terms, nor does it require serial independence of the error terms.}

-Under Assumption \ref{a:sequential_stationarity}, $\Gamma_\theta(\mathcal W)$ is not convex.\footnote{Sequential exogeneity imposes independence of $V_2$ and $X_2$ conditional on $(A,X_1)$, which is a nonlinear restriction.} Nonetheless, the following result establishes convexity of the set of model probabilities $\mathcal M_\theta$ and uses Proposition \ref{P:main} to characterize the identified set.
+\end{asm} This is Assumption 3 in \citet{ChernValHahnNewey2013}, which is less restrictive than the sequential exogeneity assumption in parametric models.\footnote{It does not specify the marginal distribution of the error terms, nor does it require serial independence.} Under Assumption \ref{a:sequential_stationarity}, $\Gamma_\theta(\mathcal W)$ is not convex.\footnote{The restriction that $V_2$ and $X_2$ are independent conditional on $(A,X_1)$ is nonlinear.} Nonetheless, the following result establishes convexity of the set of model probabilities $\mathcal M_\theta$ and uses Theorem \ref{P:main} to characterize the identified set. \begin{thm} Consider the model described by outcome equation \eqref{eq:maxscore_panel_outcome_new} and Assumption \ref{a:sequential_stationarity}.
+The set $\Thetam$ is the sharp identified set for $\theta=(\beta,\tau_1,\tau_2)$. \end{thm} $\Thetam$ may be computed using Theorem \ref{P:main}, the pushforward representation of Section \ref{sec:convexityinmodels}, and the extremal point representation of Proposition \ref{thm:convexity}.
+Setting $\psi_\theta$ as in \eqref{binarypsi} and $W$ as in Section \ref{sec:panel_partial_effects}, Theorem \ref{P:main} implies that $\Thetam$ is the set of $\theta$ satisfying